 This idea, which we love, comes from our friends at SnackNation.
 Go public with recognition, and reward exemplary contributions with a glowing recommendation on LinkedIn.
 Since the process of asking for recommendations can be lengthy and uncomfortable, your unprompted words of approval will speak volumes.

 There are some rewards that you can provide to your team that are only available in your location.
 These are great rewards to offer because they are unique, and often favorites of people in the area.

-Every city has a list of favorite local establishments, and many of them sell gift certificates.
+Every city has a list of favorite local establishments, and many of them sell gift cards.
 Think of a few cherished local spots you can add to your list of rewards.

-Time is a person's most valuable resource.
-Why not offer some of it back to your team?
-Even if you absolutely love your job, a little extra time to yourself is always welcome.
+Time is a priceless resource, and it's one thing you can never get back.
+Why not offer some to your team as a reward for great work?
+Even if you absolutely love your job, a little extra free time is always welcome.

 An extra long, relaxed lunch can set a zen-like tone for the rest of the day, even when the extra time spent is relatively small.

 Think back to your school days, and remember the utter joy of "early release day."
 This is especially appealing during the spring and summer months, when the weather is great, and an extra hour can feel like a half-day off.
 Just one extra hour can make enough time for activities you'd otherwise miss out on.